LollosoSi/ShadowFace-Tizen232/README.md

 *If you wanted a battery friendly watchface, why aren't you just using a plain digital one?*
 I have a round watch.

-*Why is this unavailable in the store?*
+*Why is this unavailable on the store?*
 Unfortunately it is closed for new watchface developers at the moment.
 Will re-attempt on August, 2020